 A key DBC focus has been reforming the Canadian Task Force on Preventive Health Care's methodology and governance.
 DBC has consistently called for greater oversight, transparency, and the inclusion of experts in the development of national guidelines.
 This advocacy contributed to a major development: In June 2025, the external expert review panel published recommendations to reform the Task Force.
-We look forward to implementation.
+An advisory panel has been selected to help with implementation and a modernized Task Force is expected to be operational by April 2026.
 DBC remains a leading force in shaping the future of breast cancer screening in Canada.